NI-RADS 2025 Calculator

-ACR's Neck Imaging Reporting and Data System NI-RADS ™ categories are designed for use after definitive/curative treatment for head and neck cancer, and are not to be used during treatment
+ACR's Neck Imaging Reporting and Data System NI-RADS ™ categories are designed for use after definitive/curative treatment for head and neck cancer, and are not to be used during treatment.
+This calculator has been updated to reflect the changes in the NIRADS 2025 MRI version.

-• This calculator will generate two different NI-RADS scores for neck lymph nodes and the primary site.
-If the scores don't match, consider the higher one for the final recommendation.
+Please note: This calculator will generate two different NI-RADS scores for neck lymph nodes and the primary site.
+If the scores don't match, consider the higher one for the final recommendation

 NI-RADS Main